Last Man Standing (Australian TV series)

-Last Man Standing is an Australian television series which aired in Australia from June 2005 to October 2005 on Seven Network; and in New Zealand from April to September 2005.
+Last Man Standing is an Australian television series that aired in from June 2005 to October 2005 on Seven Network; and in New Zealand from April to September 2005.
 It was aired also in Finland (Viimeiseen mieheen) in 2007.
 The series did not return for a second season.

 Overview

 The main characters are three best friends — Adam, Bruno and Cameron — who live and work in Melbourne.
 Adam is newly single, having come out of a long-term relationship, and is dealing with the dating world for the first time in a long time.
 Cameron is the sexual predator of the group, although this role has been somewhat lessened by the fact that his ex-wife Zoe — who left when he had an affair — is now part of the group, and is becoming friends with the women he dates.
 Bruno is a nurse who has a habit of falling for women who don't care for him, while ignoring the many women who do.
 All three are discovering that, in their late twenties, they are still single and really have no idea about women whatsoever.